Best Egg Personal Loans: 2023 Review

 How to Apply for a Best Egg Personal Loan

 Apply online.
-Applicants can get started by answering basic questions on a digital platform, including name and address.
-Applicants can check to see if they have any prequalified loan options from Best Egg.
+Get started by answering basic questions on a digital platform, including your name and address.
+You can check whether you have any prequalified loan options from Best Egg.
 Seeing your loan options won’t affect your credit score, but applying for one may trigger a hard inquiry that can cause your credit score to drop by several points.
 Verify information.
 Best Egg may request that you provide supporting documents for verification purposes, such as proof of income.
-Pay stubs, bank statements, or W-2s may serve as proof of income.
+Recent pay stubs, bank statements, or W-2s may serve as proof of income.
 Best Egg may also request that you provide proof of identity.
 Accept the loan.
-Approved applicants may sign and accept the loan offer at this stage.
+Approved applicants can sign and accept the loan offer at this stage.
 Borrowers may receive their personal loan proceeds within one to three business days.
 You can check your bank account to confirm receipt of the funds.

 Alternatives to Best Egg Personal Loans to Consider